-Back at the port of Nauta, disembark the vessel and be transported by private vehicle back to the city of Iquitos for your departure homeward.
-On the way, visit the Rescue & Rehabilitation Center of River Mammals where you will have the chance to meet baby manatees and learn about these wonderful and docile creatures and why they are on the endangered species list.
-You will also have the chance to pet and feed the manatees.
+On our way from Nauta back to Iquitos airport, you will visit the Rescue & Rehabilitation Center of River Mammals (ACOBIA) where you will have the chance to meet baby manatees and learn about these wonderful and docile creatures and why they are on the endangered species list.
+You will also have the chance to pet and feed these kind manatees.

 Please note that the day-to-day schedule must be considered approximate.
 The exact order of the days and specific features may be altered due to navigational considerations.
 ExpeditionTrips is not responsible for itinerary changes.

 Optional, weather permitting and included in price.
 If the water level and forecast permits, you will be able to sign up for optional kayaking sessions.
 These sessions will be conducted in calm waters where catch and release fishing and paddling are ideal.
 Kayaks are ideal for two passengers and your group will always be in the company of an experienced naturalist.

-Cabin accommodations on board vessel; guided excursions as mentioned in the itinerary; all meals while on board vessel; natural juices, soda, coffee, tea, water, beer and house cocktails; house wines with lunch and dinner; transfer to/from vessel in Nauta when using recommended Iquitos flights; entrance fee to Pacaya Samiria National Reserve; rubber boots and rain ponchos on loan; kayaking and paddleboarding.
+Cabin accommodations on board vessel; guided excursions as mentioned in the itinerary; meals while on board vessel; natural juices, soda, coffee, tea, water; beer, house cocktails, and house wines with lunch and dinner; transfer to/from vessel in when arriving on recommended Iquitos flights; entrance fee to Pacaya Samiria National Reserve; rubber boots and rain ponchos on loan; kayaking.
 Subject to change without notice.

 Airfare; additional transportation services; travel insurance; passport and visa expenses; any additional drinks not mentioned as included; mini-bar consumptions; items of a personal nature such as boutique purchases; guide and crew gratuities; fuel surcharge may apply.